malcolmsailor/midani/docs/settings.md

 ## General usage

 To configure with custom settings, save a file containing only a python dictionary, and pass it as an argument with `-s`/`--settings`.
-In order to permit arithmetic expressions and conveniences like list comprehensions, this file will be parsed with `eval()` so don't do anything reckless with it (e.g., use settings from sources that you do not trust).

 ## Example